CA-DataScience/ca-datascience.github.io/README.md

 3. GitHub Pages will automatically deploy your changes

 Your post will appear on the Blog page, accessible from the homepage.

-## Tips for Good Blog Posts

-- Use clear, descriptive titles
-- Include an introduction that explains what the post is about
-- Break content into logical sections with headers
-- Use code examples where appropriate
-- Include a conclusion or summary
-- Keep posts focused on a single topic